UPPMAX/HPC-python/docs/intro.rst

    To distinguish these modules from the **python** *modules* that work as libraries we refer to the later ones as **packages**.

-.. admonition:: Outline

-   - Loading and running Python
-   - Packages/modules
-   - How to install packages
-   - Isolated environments
-   - Not this time: jupyter notebook & parallel jobs
-        - Check the next SNIC training letter about new collaboration workshop in beginning of September.

 Python at HPC2N
 ----------------